SolverStoppingJulia/Stopping.jl/docs/src/speak-to-stopping.md

 ## Do you speak Stopping?

-When using a Stopping-compatible algorithm, a.k.a an algorithm that takes a Stopping as an input and return it, the user is free to explore the results and influence the execution of the algorithm.
+When using a Stopping-compatible algorithm, a.k.a an algorithm that takes a Stopping as an input and update it, the user is free to explore the results and influence the execution of the algorithm.

 First, we need to create a Stopping.